“FatCow is still one of the best budget web hosts out there, however, there are much better options available such as iPage”

 eCommerce: More and more users are now building their own online stores, and the web hosting market has to keep up in order to meet their customers needs.
 FatCow gives you a free online store, which you can create and customise to your heart’s content.
 This also includes a choice of shopping cart, PayPal integration, and a shared SSL certificate, so all bases are covered.

-FatCow’s 1-click installs are similar to other web hosts, a now staple part of any great web host, allowing you to install the likes of Magento, Drupla, and WordPress at the click of a button.
+FatCow’s 1-click installs are similar to other web hosts, a now staple part of any great web host.
+You can install the likes of Magento, Drupla, and WordPress at the click of a button.

-Admittedly, FatCow’s interface isn’t the most attractive we’ve seen, but it does provide a good user experience, and offers all the tools and features required to get a great website running.
-We’d like to see some improvement on the design front, but it wouldn’t put us off using FatCow – after all, it’s your website that needs to look great, not theirs!
+Admittedly, FatCow’s interface isn’t the most attractive we’ve seen.
+But it does provide a good user experience.
+It also offers all the tools and features required to get a great website running.
+We’d like to see some improvement on the design front, but it wouldn’t put us off using FatCow.
+After all, it’s your website that needs to look great, not theirs!

 Like much that FatCow do, their customer service is average at best.
-Typical live chat and phone support response times range between 5 – 10 minutes, with most issues resolved between 5 – minutes also.
+Typical live chat and phone support response times range between 5 – 10 minutes.
+Most issues are resolved between 5 – minutes also.